 Team Leaders lead the drop-in work parties.
 Responsibilities include teaching and supervising volunteers, controlling invasive species by hand or with herbicides, clearing brush, planting seeds and plants in restoration sites, and collecting research data.

 Team Leader trainees learn about the science and art of ecological restoration while developing leadership and supervisory skills.
+The next training will take in 2023.
 We ask a commitment of 60 hours of leading ecological restoration work parties once the training is completed.
 Contact Marian Farrior at (608) 265-5214 or email@example.com for more information.

 Gardening and Horticulture